rheiformes/rheiformes/README.md

 **howdy from my corner of the internet!**

-currently - studying cs as a turing scholar @ ut austin!
+currently - studying computer science as a turing scholar @ ut austin!

 favorite things to do:
 - code! anything from low-level systems to robotics